Formula One: Hamilton claims fourth world title, Verstappen wins in Mexico

 MEXICO CITY: Lewis Hamilton clinched his fourth drivers' world championship in unexpected but dramatic fashion on Sunday (Oct 29) when, after a first lap collision with title rival Sebastian Vettel, he finished ninth in the Mexican Grand Prix.

-The 32-year-old Briton, who needed to finish in the top five to be sure of the title, battled from last position in his Mercedes after suffering a puncture that needed an opening lap pit-stop as Dutchman Max Verstappen won the race for Red Bull.
+The 32-year-old Briton, who would have needed to finish in the top five to be sure of the title if Vettel had won the race, battled from last position in his Mercedes after suffering a puncture that needed an opening lap pit-stop as Dutchman Max Verstappen won the race for Red Bull.

 Vettel, already a four-time champion, came home fourth for Ferrari after driving through the field from 19th following his part in the early crash with Hamilton.
 He also pitted for a new front wing.